ComplianceAugust 21, 2025

 Federal tax liens, state tax liens, and judgment liens

 These non-consensual liens may have different naming protocols.
-The government may file a lien under a different name than what is required under the UCC and have superior rights.
+The government may file a lien under a name different from the one required under the UCC and have superior rights.

 Keep in mind that the IRS can file under a DBA or a name on the debtor’s tax return, and this name may not be revealed under a regular UCC search — although the IRS would still have priority.
-There are a number of cases that illustrate how courts side with the government in these situations.
-For example, In re Spearing Tool and Manufacturing Co., Inc. (412 F.3d 653 (6th Cir.
-2005)), the IRS filed a federal tax lien against “Spearing Tool & Mfg.
+There are several cases that illustrate how courts side with the government in these situations.
+For example, in In re Spearing Tool and Manufacturing Co., Inc., 412 F.3d 653 (6th Cir.
+2005), the IRS filed a federal tax lien against “Spearing Tool & Mfg.
 Company, Inc.”, which was not reflective of the debtor’s name on the “public organic record.”
-Yet the court found that the IRS still had priority over another secured party who did file against the true legal name of the debtor, reasoning that “[a] requirement that the tax liens identify a taxpayer with absolute precision would be unduly burdensome to the government’s tax-collection efforts” and that burden is on the other creditors to perform “reasonable and diligent” searches.
+Yet the court found that the IRS still had priority over another secured party who had filed a UCC financing statement using the true legal name of the debtor, reasoning that “[a] requirement that the tax liens identify a taxpayer with absolute precision would be unduly burdensome to the government’s tax-collection efforts” and that burden is on the other creditors to perform “reasonable and diligent” searches.

 Federal and state tax liens, and judgment liens can be found at the county or state level, or both, depending on the jurisdiction.
-It’s important to keep in mind that these liens do have expiration dates, which vary by lien type and jurisdiction.
-So when reviewing lien search results, it’s a good idea to check whether a lien is still valid.
+Keep in mind that these liens do have expiration dates, which vary by lien type and jurisdiction.
+So, when reviewing lien search results, it’s a good idea to check whether a lien is still valid.

 Bankruptcy searches

-A bankruptcy case for business entities can be commenced in any federal district court in the debtor’s state of domicile (i.e. state of formation), where the debtor maintains its principal place of business, or where the debtor has its principal assets.
-For individuals, a case would typically be commenced in the debtor’s state of residence or where the debtor’s assets are located.
-So it would be prudent to search in federal courts that are located in any of the aforementioned jurisdictions.
-Note that bankruptcy courts are functions of the district courts, and thus bankruptcy cases as a matter of practice are commenced at the bankruptcy courts but may be appealed to the district courts.
+A bankruptcy case for business entities can be commenced in any federal district court in the debtor’s state of domicile (i.e., state of formation), where the debtor maintains its principal place of business, or where the debtor has its principal assets.
+For individuals, a bankruptcy case usually begins in the state where they live or where their assets are.
+It's a good idea to look for federal courts in these areas.
+Remember, bankruptcy courts operate under district courts, so while bankruptcy cases start in the bankruptcy courts, they can be appealed in the district courts.

 Pending litigation

-When formulating your due diligence strategy you may want to consider searching for pending litigation against the debtor and the guarantor(s), and potentially any other parties significant to the transaction, such as officers or members.
-It may be difficult to uncover every possible litigation, but typically searches are done in the superior courts (or jurisdictional equivalent) where the entity has its principal place of business or chief executive office, as well as state and federal courts.
-If real estate is involved, it is good to also search in the county where the real estate is located.
+When formulating your due diligence strategy, you may want to consider searching for pending litigation against the debtor and the guarantor(s), and potentially any other parties significant to the transaction, such as officers or members.
+It may be difficult to uncover every possible litigation but, typically, searches are done in the superior courts (or jurisdictional equivalent) where the entity has its principal place of business or chief executive office, as well as state and federal courts.
+If real estate is involved, search in the county where the real estate is located.
 In addition, you may want to consider running searches in criminal courts if individuals are involved.

 Less common lien types and searches